Aprendiendo Kong Fu en China

 Learn Kung Fu in China – Personal experience in Wu Wei Si

-The three weeks I spent in Wu Wei Si were different, even though the routine was always the same.
+The three weeks I spent in Wu Wei Si were very different, even though the routine was always the same.
 Mind you, they were all equally long but also rewarding.
+Undoubtedly, time is perceived differently in the temple of Wu Wei Si.

 The second week, four more foreigners joined us and it went well for me to come back to reality and enjoy a little more company.
 On New Year’s Eve, I went to sleep at 8 p.m. and woke up at 5 a.m. thanks to my friends calling me from Tarragona.
 It was the only special moment of celebration.
-Without a doubt, it was a different New Year’s Eve than the previous ones.
+Without a doubt, it was a very different New Year’s Eve.

-The third and last week in Wu Wei Si, my Kung Fu routine and training started to get heavy.
-They didn’t seem as hard as in the beginning, so I decided to finish my stage in the temple and go to Kunming to look for a job.
-Here I leave you the link to a video I found about the Wu Wei Si temple.
+The third and last week in Wu Wei Si Temple, my Kung Fu routine and training started to get heavy.
+I began to feel that was time to go somewhere else.
+As it had been a unique experience so far, and I wanted to keep this good memory, I decided to leave the temple and go to Kunming to look for a job.

-Kung Fu in China - Yunnan - Wuweisi Temple - Shifu
+Kung Fu in China - Yunnan - Wuweisi Temple - with my Shifu

 Farewell to the Shaolin Temple

-I intended to find a job, study Chinese and stay longer in China so with much sadness but a great feeling of satisfaction I left the temple to go in search of new adventures.
+I intended to find a job, study Chinese and stay longer in China, specifically in the province of Yunnan.
+So with much sadness but a great feeling of satisfaction, I left the temple to go in search of new adventures.

 Wherever you go, go with all your heart.